prisms-center/CASMcode_crystallography/python/doc/usage/lattice.rst

 A symmetry operation transforms a spatial coordinate according to :math:`\vec{r}_{cart}\rightarrow A \vec{r}_{cart}+\vec{\tau}`, where :math:`A` is the shape=(3,3) `operation matrix` and :math:`\vec{\tau}` is the `translation vector`.

-An instance of the :class:`~libcasm.xtal.SymOp` class, op, is used to represent a symmetry operation that transforms Cartesian coordinates according to:
+An instance of the :class:`~libcasm.xtal.SymOp` class, `op`, is used to represent a symmetry operation that transforms Cartesian coordinates according to:

 .. code-block:: Python

     r_after = op.matrix() @ r_before + op.translation()

-where r_before and r_after are shape=(3,n) arrays with the Cartesian coordinates as columns of the matrices before and after transformation, respectively.
+where `r_before` and `r_after` are shape=(3,n) arrays with the Cartesian coordinates as columns of the matrices before and after transformation, respectively.

 Additionally, for magnetic materials there may be time reversal symmetry.
 A symmetry operation transforms magnetic spins according to: